zuozhenggh/learning-library/developer-library/apex/apex-192/existing-tables/7-improving-milestones/7-improving-milestones.md

     ![](images/move-name.png " ")

 3. You can also reorder columns using Drag and Drop.
     Hover over the beginning of the **Due Date** column until the movement indicator is displayed.
-    Click and hold the mouse.
+    Click and hold the mouse, make sure the moving box has *Due Date* displayed.
-    Drag the column to the left until it displays before the **Description** column.
+    Drag the column to the left until it displays before the *Description* column.
     Release the mouse, dropping the column.

     ![](images/show-movement.png " ")